It started in September

 Training got harder and harder – reps, sets, weights and sessions a week all increased.
 I really learned the importance of my core.
 My strength improved and my muscles seemed to get larger and more defined.
 This might have also been due to the fact that my layer of body fat was decreasing as I was keeping my calorie intake low.
 So, my muscles were becoming more noticeable with less fat to hide them!

 My body definitely changed shape and size.
 I had slimmer legs, a flatter, more defined tummy, back, shoulders and arms.
-I felt lighter and stronger, and I felt healthy.
+I felt lighter and stronger.

-The experiment finished a little early, as the final week fell between Christmas and New Year, and I decided to give myself a break and not be in the gym 5 times during Christmas week… because I’m a normal human.
+I also finished easy because the final week of my transformation fell between Christmas and New Year, and I decided to give myself a break and not be in the gym 5 times during Christmas week… because I’m a normal human.

-I also don’t have any comparative before and after stats for you either.
+I also don’t have any comparative before and after stats for you either, because my trainer stopped showing up.
 So – my results are based purely on how I felt and what I could see in the mirror!

 The verdict’s in